Asia Foundation Development Fellows F.A.Q.

 What is the time commitment?
 Is this a full-time fellowship?

 Participation in the Asia Foundation Development Fellows program is not a full-time commitment.
-The main program components are 1-2 week learning modules which grant Fellows the flexibility to remain in their current occupations throughout their fellowship year.
+The main program components are 1-2 week learning modules which grants the Fellows the flexibility to remain in their current occupations throughout their fellowship year.
 The program's Professional Development Award also offers greater flexibility for Fellows to design their own custom educational component or project that fits in with their existing commitments.

 What If I am accepted to the program but not able to attend?